 Temporary Joint Emperor

-In late autumn of that same year, Constantius II traveled to Serdica to meet Vetranio.
-The two Emperors joined together in a partnership proceeding to Naissus where Constantius received Vetranio’s abdication on the 25th of December.
+In late autumn that same year, Constantius II traveled to Serdica to meet Vetranio.
+The two Emperors joined together in a partnership proceeding to Naissus, where Constantius received Vetranio’s abdication on the 25th of December.
 The retired Emperor Vetranio was rewarded for his services quite well.
-He received lavish rich estates in Bithynia where he spent the remaining six years of his life in peace.
+He received lavish, rich estates in Bithynia where he spent the remaining six years of his life in peace.

 Note: Vetranio’s coinage in gold and silver is of great rarity due largely to his very short reign of power.

 AE ½ Centenionalis (2.5 grams)